 Finding time for your workout routine can be a challenge any time of year.
-As days get shorter and schedules fill with an abundance of meetings and seasonal activities, fall usually presents a bigger challenge.
 This 10 minute workout routine fits into even your busiest days.
 I’m going to show you how I found 10 minutes without setting the alarm clock any earlier.

 Even a fitness professional can find herself behind the computer too often.
 The gym is my office where I see clients to do their exercise so I have to make time, too.
 It’s rare to have the 45 minutes or hour I once was able to do regularly.
 This 10 minute workout routine will keep your workouts consistent.